Drew Waters Preview, Player Props: Royals vs. Tigers

 Drew Waters vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Drew Waters (.273 slugging percentage in past 10 games, with no homers) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Sawyer Gipson-Long.
-First pitch is at 1:10 PM ET.
+The Kansas City Royals, including Drew Waters (.273 slugging percentage in past 10 games, including no home run), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 He had a hitless performance in his most recent game (0-for-4) against the Tigers.